ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 aid in cases where a Domain Owner wishes to determine the cause of failures that were part of aggregate reports (see [@!I-D.ietf-dmarc-aggregate-reporting]).
-On the other hand, they can allow the Sender domain to quickly identify and address harmful messages involving direct domain abuse.
+On the other hand, they can allow the Domain Owner to quickly identify and address harmful messages involving direct domain abuse.
 It is important to note that these reports can contain the header fields or sometimes the entire content of a failed message, which may contain personally identifiable